 Relationship with SUMC - Seabold Preschool is in a partner relationship with Seabold United Methodist Church.
 It serves as an outreach of the church and enables the church to fulfill its call to help others by offering quality preschool childcare in the community.
 It follow’s the church’s belief that all are entitled to God’s grace and protection and that we are to love and accept all.
 The program is designed to keep mindful of the words of John Wesley, the founder of Methodism: “Do all the good you can, by all the means you can, in all the ways you can, in all the places you can, at all the times you can, to all the people you can, as long as ever you can.”

-Seabold Preschool follows an emergent curriculum which means that what comes from the children is the curriculum and involves the whole child; the social, emotional, cognitive and physical realms of development and learning.
+Seabold Preschool follows a three year curriculum which includes such units as Botany, Dinosaurs, Solar System, and the Farm.
+Activities, songs, and books from each unit are incorporated throughout the day and environment and involve the whole child; the social, emotional, cognitive and physical realms of development and learning.

-The enviroment includes a large, natural playground, a woods path, a garden area, and three aesthetically comfortable classrooms which offer the following:
+The environment includes a large, natural playground, a woods path, a garden area, and three aesthetically comfortable classrooms which offer the following:

 Room 1 and 2 are used as the church nursery, containing some Bible story books among others, toys, and puzzles and is decorated with a beautiful Noah’s Ark mural by local artist Jan Herren.
 It is toddler friendly so is full of fun and playful hands-on toys which include shape sorters, pull toys, vehicles, manipulatives, a sensory table and a train table.
 It also serves as an area for art, messy projects, snack time and the whole school group lunch.